Rhynchocephale/ets-resources-plus-custom/README.md

 copied to the application classpath (WEB-INF/lib).

-The 'ets-resources-version' property can be set in ${user.home}/.m2/settings.xml as shown below, where `YY.MM.DD` denotes the desired release version.
+The 'ets-resources-version' property can be set in ${user.home}/.m2/settings.xml as shown below, where `YY.MM.DD` denotes the desired release version (e.g. 14.11.07).

     <profile>
       <id>ogc.cite</id>